Add your voice to the first international Halleluyoh Virtual Choir!

 You sit in front of your computer and video-record yourself singing your own part of Lewandowski’s “Halleluyoh.”
 You then upload your recording to YouTube (we’ll tell you how).
 We take these recordings and synchronize them to make one enormous virtual choir – an ensemble of hundreds of voices from around the world, united through their love of this music.

 First, tell us if you are interested by completing the form through this link: https://goo.gl/forms/lHgxww5bDkS8bNJX2.

 Then visit https://www.zcbvirtualchoir.com for instructions on how to submit your video.
-The deadline is June 30, 2018, so that we can allow time to put all parts together in time to debut “Halleluyoh” on October 11, the date of Zamir’s 50th kick-off event.
+The deadline is the end of July, 2018, so that we can allow time to put all parts together in time to debut “Halleluyoh” on October 11, the date of Zamir’s 50th kick-off event.

 Questions?
 Email email@example.com.

 REMEMBER: Complete an interest form, then visit our virtual choir website for instructions.
 Submit your video before July 13.
 We will keep you posted on our progress.

 Whatever your religion, whatever your nationality,